 - Realize that everyone’s healing process is different; there is no timeline for when everything reverts back to “normal.”
 This certainly goes for your friend, as well as for you and others close to the incident.

 - Realize that many of the underlying causes for suicide are not necessarily caused just by life events, but also by such disorders as clinical depression, anxiety, bipolar disorder, and schizophrenia.

 - Listen.
 Oftentimes, showing support to a friend who’s survived a suicide attempt means just letting them know that you care, and that you’re paying attention.

 - Find suicide support groups in your community

-Being a suicide survivor is often extremely traumatic for friends and family.
+Being a suicide loss survivor is when one loses a friend or family member by suicide, and is often extremely traumatic.
 You may find that people relate to you differently after the suicide, and may be reticent to talk about it with you.
 You may also struggle with unresolved issues left behind by the person who completed suicide.
 You should not have to deal with these issues alone.
 To ease the intense pain of the grieving process, talk to someone from the Counseling Center, who can provide therapy, treatment, and direct you to further resources.
 Also consider joining a suicide survivor support group, where you can listen and share stories with other suicide survivors.
 Keep in mind that coping with grief is a highly individual experience, and doesn’t have a timeline.